cstuart1609/Space-Missions-EDA/README.md

 ![image](https://github.com/user-attachments/assets/9088187b-35cd-4948-be86-78c612a8aed5)

-This visualization highlights that the United States and Russia have dominated space launches, with Kazakhstan following due to its historical role as a USSR launch site.
+This visualisation highlights that the United States and Russia have dominated space launches, with Kazakhstan following due to its historical role as a USSR launch site.
 China and French Guiana also feature significantly, showcasing the contributions of both national and international (such as ESA) space programs.

 ### Geographical Mapping of Launch Density by Geo

 ![image](https://github.com/user-attachments/assets/a6462438-c446-450a-b7c7-c594bc0a59e5)

 This dashboard shows the results of the previous visualisation, mapped geographically - for regions like the Yellow Sea, there are smaller spotlight graphics to show further detail.
-It is interesting to note that no single launch has taken place in continental Europe, in contrast with the number of European countries that have facilitated flights.
-With the exception of a few launches in the Barents Sea and Oceania, many historic flights have taken place close to the Equator - This spatial concentration near the equator relates to orbital mechanics, where lower latitudes offer energy efficiencies for launch vehicles.
+It is interesting to note that no orbital space launch has ever taken place in continental Europe, in contrast with the number of European countries that have facilitated flights.
+With a few exceptions, such as launches in the Barents Sea and Oceania, many historic flights have taken place close to the Equator. - This spatial concentration near the equator relates to orbital mechanics, where lower latitudes offer energy efficiencies for launch vehicles.

 ### Trend of public and private sector space flights launched between 1957-2022